 If the engine is started the step will move in automatically, after a short warning buzzer.
-If this operation fails due to an obstacle or mechanical failure a buzzer will sound continuously to warn that the step is still in the out position, and therefore requires your attention.
+If this operation fails due to an obstacle a buzzer will sound continuously to warn that the step is still out and therefore requires your attention.